javivigu/databeers2024/README.md

 from healthcare and finance to autonomous vehicles, computer vision, natural language processing among others.
-We invite researchers, enthusiasts, and companies to showcase their cutting-edge AI developments at our singular AI event within one of the tracks of the [I Congreso de IA de Andalucía](https://juntadeandalucia.es/congresoIA/), that will be celebrated in Granada, Spain, November 19 - 21, 2024, at the Palacio de Congresos.
+We invite researchers, enthusiasts, and companies to showcase their cutting-edge AI developments at our singular AI event within one of the tracks of the [II Congreso de IA de Andalucía](https://juntadeandalucia.es/congresoIA/), that will be celebrated in Granada, Spain, November 19 - 21, 2024, at the Palacio de Congresos.